 No matter what you make, you can offer variety and increase sales without having to learn a new craft or break into a new industry.

 I’m assuming you’re already making and selling something or you’re crafty and want to start selling something at craft shows.
-You don’t want to go reinventing the wheel and putting out products that aren’t well made or aren’t you.
+You don’t want to go reinventing the wheel and putting out handmade products that aren’t well made or aren’t you.

 Whenever you’re starting a business or simply expanding, consider the following.